 At a time when the musical offerings of the world are more varied than ever before, few composers have emerged with the unique personality of Ellen Taaffe Zwilich.
 Her music is widely known because it is performed, recorded, broadcast, and – above all – listened to and liked by all sorts of audiences the world over.
-Like the great masters of bygone times, Zwilich produces music "with fingerprints” music that is immediately recognized as her own.
-In her compositions, she combines craft and inspiration, reflecting an optimistic and humanistic spirit that gives her a unique musical voice.
+Like the great masters of bygone times, Zwilich produces music "with fingerprints," music that is immediately recognized as her own.
+In her compositions, Ms. Zwilich combines craft and inspiration, reflecting an optimistic and humanistic spirit that gives her a unique musical voice.